werewolf2150/WindowsGSM.Foundry/README.md

 1. Open game and connect
 2. First connection initialise parameters
 3. manage serveur directly in game.
+4. Add file app.cfg with parameters (copy and paste) at folder racine because auto create file failed in the script

+server_world_name
+Sets the server world name.
+This is the folder where the save files will be stored.
+Example: server_world_name=MyFancyFactory

+server_password
+Sets the server password.
+Example: server_password=only_friends

+pause_server_when_empty
+Will the server pause when nobody is connected.
+Example: pause_server_when_empty=true

+autosave_interval
+Sets the autosave frequency in seconds.
+Example: autosave_interval=300

+server_is_public
+Sets whether the server is listed on the Steam server browser.
+Example: server_is_public=true

+server_port
+Sets the network port used by the game.
+Default is 3724.
+Example: server_port=3724

+map_seed
+Sets the map seed used to generate the world.
+Example: map_seed=42938743982

+server_persistent_data_override_folder
+Sets the absolute folder where things like logs and save files will be stored.
+This is mostly used by server providers so that they can run multiple dedicated servers on a single machine.
+Example: server_persistent_data_override_folder=C:\Server01

+server_name
+This is the name of the server listed in the Steam server browser.
+Example: server_name=HappyPlace

+server_max_players
+This sets the max amount of players on a server.
+Example: server_max_players=32

 # License
 This project is licensed under the MIT License  - see the [LICENSE.md](LICENSE) file for details